CircuitVerse/Interactive-Book/docs/bool.md

 ### Idempotence Law

 As the word states 'Identity' try to understand the importance of the term.
-When we apply AND gate to a single variable it will output the variable itself(*Conditions that we do not know the value of that variable).
-Similar will be the case when we will apply OR gate.
+When you apply AND gate to a single variable it will output the variable itself (*Condition that you do not know the value of that variable).
+Similar will be the case when the OR gate is applied.
 If you understand this then you got it ;)

 ```yaml
 Examples: